Nonlinear dynamics of oscillating neutron stars in scalar-tensor gravity: Acknowledgments

 \section{Acknowledgments}

 We are grateful to the organizers of the Workshop on Black Holes and Neutron Stars in Modified Gravity, Meudon (18-20 November 2019) where the discussions that led to the present work were initiated.
-NS acknowledges support by the COST actions CA16214 ``PHAROS", CA16104 ``GWVerse" and CA18108 ``QG-MM".
-NS gratefully acknowledges the Italian Instituto Nazionale di Fisica Nucleare (INFN), the French Centre National de la Recherche Scientifique (CNRS) and the Netherlands Organization for Scientific Research, for the construction and operation of the Virgo detector and the creation and support of the EGO consortium.
-NO acknowledges financial support by the CONACyT grants ``Ciencia de Frontera" 140630 and 376127, and by the UNAM-PAPIIT grant IA100721.
-RM acknowledges Brazilian agencies FAPERJ and CNPq for partial financial support.
+N.S. acknowledges support by the COST actions CA16214 ``PHAROS", CA16104 ``GWVerse" and CA18108 ``QG-MM".
+N.S. gratefully acknowledges the Italian Instituto Nazionale di Fisica Nucleare (INFN), the French Centre National de la Recherche Scientifique (CNRS) and the Netherlands Organization for Scientific Research, for the construction and operation of the Virgo detector and the creation and support of the EGO consortium.
+N.O. acknowledges financial support by the CONACyT grants ``Ciencia de Frontera" 140630 and 376127, and by the UNAM-PAPIIT grant IA100721.
+R.M. acknowledges partial funding from the National Council for Scientific and Technological Development (CNPq) and by the Carlos Chagas Filho Research Support Foundation (FAPERJ).